 Prescriptive analytics provides actionable recommendations by answering the question, "What should we do?"
 This advanced form of analytics combines predictive insights with optimization algorithms to suggest the best course of action.
 For instance, it can recommend optimal inventory levels, logistics routes, or supplier relationships to maximize efficiency and minimize costs.

-Each type of supply chain analytics plays a critical role in enabling data-driven decision-making.
+Each type of supply network analytics plays a critical role in enabling data-driven decision-making.
 Together, they empower companies to build smarter, more responsive supply chains that align with dynamic market demands and customer expectations.

 Benefits and Challenges of Implementing Supply Chain Analytics